What Are Some Non-Medical Ways to Create a Memory Care Plan?

 Helping With Personal Care

-When providing dementia care and Alzheimer's care, encourage your loved one to partake in as much personal care themself as possible - with your guidance.
+When providing memory care, encourage your loved one to partake in as much personal care themself as possible - with your guidance.
 Be prepared to help with decision-making and to provide reminders of what task comes next.
 It may be helpful to pass the soap or a towel to your loved one at appropriate times.

-As with all plans of care, review these tips with the senior's primary physician to ensure they are appropriate for the individual before implementing them into their routine.
+As with all dementia care plans, review these tips with the senior's primary physician to ensure they are appropriate for the individual before implementing them into their routine.
 And, after implementing these tips, make sure to keep up with the senior's regular check-ups.